chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-Contributing data to the cellxgene data portal or visualizing your data with the cellxgene explorer requires that your data is represented as an anndata data object.
+Data that is contributed to the portal must be represented as an anndata data object.
 You can read more about anndata through its [documentation site](https://anndata.readthedocs.io/en/latest/).
 Additionally, you can check out some of the requirements for using an anndata object with cellxgene [here](https://chanzuckerberg.github.io/cellxgene/posts/prepare).
-In this section of the tutorial, we will augment some of this information with some considerations that may be specific to the cellxgene curation process.
+In this section we will highlight requirements that make an anndata object compatible with cellxgene.

 <br/>